yusuf-emre/katas/README.md

 # Run each console app with "dotnet run" command in the terminal.

+## Climbing Stairs

+You are climbing a staircase.
+It takes n steps to reach the top.

+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?

+Example 1:

+Input: n = 2
+Output: 2
+Explanation: There are two ways to climb to the top.
+1. 1 step + 1 step
+2. 2 steps

+Example 2:

+Input: n = 3
+Output: 3
+Explanation: There are three ways to climb to the top.
+1. 1 step + 1 step + 1 step
+2. 1 step + 2 steps
+3. 2 steps + 1 step

+Constraints:

+1 <= n <= 45

+## Longest Common Prefix

+Write a function to find the longest common prefix string amongst an array of strings.

+If there is no common prefix, return an empty string "".

+Example 1:

+Input: strs = ["flower","flow","flight"]
+Output: "fl"

+Example 2:

+Input: strs = ["dog","racecar","car"]
+Output: ""
+Explanation: There is no common prefix among the input strings.

+Constraints:

+1 <= strs.length <= 200
+0 <= strs[i].length <= 200
+strs[i] consists of only lowercase English letters.

 ## Merge Two Sorted Lists

 You are given the heads of two sorted linked lists list1 and list2.